RedQ/redq-blog/_posts/best-react-native-blogs.md

 ![React Native Radio Twitter](https://d2qklehrvrfpx7.cloudfront.net/blogimages/react9.png)

 If you prefer listening to reading, you should listen to the podcast of React Native Radio.
 It is created and hosted by Nader Dabit on Devchat.tv.
 It is a weekly podcast only on React Native.
 Nader recorded more than a hundred episodes where each show was featuring different guests who are accomplished React Native developers from various startups and companies.
-Alongside the podcast, Nader also maintains a twitter page regularly so that you can follow the twitter account for any further update.
+Alongside the podcast, Nader also maintains a twitter page regularly so that you can follow the twitter account for any further update <a href="https://devchat.tv/react-native-radio/">Visit Podcast</a> and <a href="https://twitter.com/R_N_Radio">Visit Twitter</a>.

-<a href="https://devchat.tv/react-native-radio/" class="btn">Visit Podcast</a>

-<a href="https://twitter.com/R_N_Radio" class="btn">Visit Twitter</a>

 ## Devin Abbott